The eXceptional Child: Understanding Child Themes & How They Can eXtend Your WordPress Site

 In theory, any WordPress theme can have child themes.
 Of course, some WordPress themes make better parents than others.

 A good parent theme (sometimes also referred to as a theme framework) usually contains its own action hooks and filters.
-This allows designers and developers to create a robust custom WordPress site using child themes in a fraction of time.
+This allows designers and developers to create a robust custom WordPress site using child themes in a fraction of the time.

 Advantages to Using a WordPress Child Theme

 WordPress website developers use child themes to speed up the time it takes to design and develop a website.
 With a good parent theme, a WordPress developer can drastically reduce the time needed to launch a new website.
 Good parent themes offer a lot of functionality and customization options, meaning we don’t need to reinvent the wheel or start from scratch.
-Good examples are column and formatting shortcodes, contact form shortcodes and an easy-to-access backend area to quickly add things like custom CSS tweaks and widgets.
+Good examples are column and formatting shortcodes, contact form shortcodes, and an easy-to-access back-end area to quickly add things like custom CSS tweaks and widgets.

 Whether your website is a built-from-scratch custom WordPress site, or uses an off-the-shelf, professionally designed theme template, we definitely recommend using a WordPress child theme.
 Contact us today to learn more about creating a custom child theme for your WordPress site!